The Conduit towers over Khael-Vorath in Signal Decay

 The Sporeveld

-Mara was the first to notice.
+Mara was the first to notice what the pattern meant.

 Almost like a curriculum.